 I am a third-year Electrical and Computer Engineering student at Northeastern University.
 I am currently a research assistant in the RIVeR Lab under the supervision of Professor Taskin Padir.

-I gained valuable industry experience as a Robotics intern at OMRON where I worked on contact-rich manipulation projects, as well as at KAIKAKU where I worked extensively with ToF cameras.
-I had the opportunity to develop autonomous multi-modal locomotion robots at the Silicon Synapses Lab under Professor Ramezani Alireza, and uncertainty-aware exoskeletons at the Shepherd’s Lab under Professor Max Shepherd.
+I gained valuable industry experience as a Research intern at OMRON SINIC X where I researched contact-rich manipulation with tactile sensing through sim2real and imitation learning.
+I also had the opportunity to develop autonomous multi-modal locomotion robots at the Silicon Synapses Lab under Professor Ramezani Alireza, and uncertainty-aware exoskeletons at the Shepherd’s Lab under Professor Max Shepherd.

 * Highlighted are ongoing positions